Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-When you can't feel it, you're like, oh, boy.
+When you can't feel it.

-worried my friends would soon begin to search for me of course but the question was whether i would
+My friends would soon begin to search for me, of course, but the question was whether I would survive until they found me.

-survive until they found me perhaps i could dig my out.
-But the snow surrounding me was now ice
+Perhaps I could dig my way out, but the snow surrounding me was now ice,

 and it was impossible to make the smallest dent in the surface with my gloved hands.